kinde-starter-kits/kinde-java-starter-kit/README.md

 # Kinde Starter Kit - Java

-This project provides example of how to use the Kinde-Java-SDK.
+This project provides an example of how to use the Kinde-Java-SDK.

 ## Register an account on Kinde